Donald G. RezShareholder

 Donald has represented diverse clients as the San Diego Clippers, Exxon, Fotomat, Mashburn Sanitation and Recycling (see City of San Marcos v.
 Coast Waste Mgmt, Inc., 54 Cal Rptr 2d 588 (1996), Nevada Bob’s Pro Shop, Inc., and Orlimar Golf Co.
 In approving a consumers’ antitrust class action settlement in which Donald had been appointed co-lead plaintiffs’ counsel, the United States District Court Judge recognized the high quality of representation on behalf of the class.
 Shames v.
 Hertz Corp., 2012 WL 5392159 at *19 (S.D.
 Cal Nov.
 5, 2012). (“The quality of representation in this matter was exceptional.”)

 Donald has an AV® Preeminent™ Peer Review Rating by Martindale-Hubbell which he has held for more than 30 years.
-He has been recognized as a San Diego “Top Lawyer” and as a “Super Lawyer.”
-He is also recognized in the top 1% of The American Registry, “Best of the Best” for 2016 and 2017 Top Lawyers in San Diego by San Diego Magazine.
-In addition, Donald was recognized by the Martindale Hubbell Peer Review for achieving highest level of professional excellence.
+He was selected by his peers for inclusion in the 24th Edition of The Best Lawyers in America® in the field of Commercial Litigation.
+He has also been recognized as a San Diego “Top Lawyer” and “Super Lawyer.”
+Donald was recognized in the top 1% of The American Registry, “Best of the Best” for 2016 and 2017 Top Lawyers in San Diego by San Diego Magazine.
+In addition, he was recognized by the Martindale Hubbell Peer Review for achieving highest level of professional excellence.

 Donald is a co-author of California Pretrial Practice & Forms (James Publishing Co.), a landmark treatise on civil procedure before trial.
 He has written extensively and has published articles in various legal journals, has co-authored articles for the American Bar Association’s Forum Committee on Franchising, and has co-edited issues of the ABA’s Antitrust Law Journal and has lectured on procedure, discovery, and trade regulation issues.